CheckoutFinland/psp-api/docs/README.md

 ### Headers and request signing

 All API calls need to be signed using HMAC and SHA-256 or SHA-512.
-When a request contains a body, the body must be valid JSON and `content-type` header with value `application/json; charset=utf-8` should be included.
-Other encodings may work too, but using UTF-8 is preferred.
+When a request contains a body, the body must be valid JSON and a `content-type` header with the value `application/json; charset=utf-8` must be included.

-All API responses are signed the same way allowing merchant to verify response validity.
-In addition the reponses contain `cof-request-id` header.
+All API responses are signed the same way, allowing merchant to verify response validity.
+In addition, the reponses contain `cof-request-id` header.
 Saving or logging the value of this header is recommended.

-The signature is transmitted in `signature` HTTP header.
-Signature payload consists the following fields separated with a line feed (\n).
-Carrige returns (\r) should not be used.
+The signature is transmitted in the `signature` HTTP header.
+Signature payload consists of the following fields separated with a line feed (\n).
+Carrige returns (\r) are not supported.

 * All `checkout-` headers in alphabetical order.
 The header keys must be in lowercase.
 Each header key and value are separated with `:`
 * HTTP body, or empty string if no body